 A person texting takes their eyes off the road for an average of 5 seconds.
 At 55 mph, that is the equivalent of driving the length of a football field without looking up.

 Much has been said about the dangers of distracted driving.
 While most states in the U.S. have banned texting and driving for all drivers, Missouri lags behind.
 In Missouri, there is a ban for texting and driving only for drivers under 21 years old.
-An attempt was made to extend this ban to all drivers in 2015.
-Again this year, state legislators have heard testimony on a bill that would ban all drivers from texting while driving, except in an emergency.
+Attempts have been made to extend this ban to all drivers.
+Recently state legislators have again heard testimony on a bill that would ban all drivers from texting while driving, except in an emergency.